astronomer/docs/astro/add-user.md

 4. Set an Organization role for the user.
 5. Click **Add member**.

-Once you add the user, their information will appear in the **Access** tab as a new entry in the **Members** table.
-The user needs to accept an invite to the Organization via email and either create an Astro account or log in before they can access the Organization.
+    After you add the user, their information appears in the **Access** tab as a new entry in the **Members** table.
+To access the Organization, the user needs to accept the invitation sent by email and then create an Astro account or log in.

 ## Add a user to a Workspace